tenken/JsWorkingGroupDemo/readme.md

 ### Meeting Notes from 09-06-2018
 - Got fetch working, Promises take some learning.
-- Ran on local computer, but it shoudl work in Code sandbox.
+- Ran on local computer, but it shoull work in Code sandbox.
 - Next meeting we will expand the mutiple ID lookup which means we get to work with React lists.